Humans learn to communicate within days of arriving into this world. For instance, a newborn arching his back is a sign that he wants to be picked up.

 Spelling practice ties in with this activity, as you can spell the word while s/he writes it.

-Once you have a sizable collection of words, gathered over several days, you should encourage him/her to arrange the words into a story of his/her own.
+Once you have a sizeable collection of words, gathered over several days, you should encourage him/her to arrange the words into a story of his/her own.

 See this page for further ideas on writing practice.